Skip to main content

 Decision criteria

 • Don't have a database yet?
-Start with quick install to evaluate Camunda with Elasticsearch/OpenSearch.
+Start with developer quick install to evaluate Camunda quickly with embedded H2 in a single-broker setup.

 • Planning to use RDBMS?
-Follow install with RDBMS for step-by-step instructions, JDBC driver management, and schema setup guidance.
+Follow install with RDBMS.

 • Ready for production?
-See install for production for enterprise-grade security, authentication, multi-namespace deployments, and operational hardening.
-You can use either Elasticsearch/OpenSearch or RDBMS for secondary storage based on your infrastructure and requirements.
+See production install for enterprise-grade security, authentication, multi-namespace deployments, and operational hardening.
+Both document-store (Elasticsearch/OpenSearch) and RDBMS backends are valid secondary storage choices, depending on your infrastructure and requirements.

 Installation guides